FOUNDING DIRECTOR and CO-EXECUTIVE DIRECTOR

-Evelyn Wendel founded WeTap in 2008 to improve appreciation, access and use of public drinking fountains as a means to reduce dependence on single use plastic water bottles.
-She is a mother of two and discovered the lack of consistently working drinking fountains while bringing her kids to parks around the City of LA and elsewhere.
-Since WeTap was introduced at Maria Shriver’s Women’s Conference in 2008 in Long Beach, she developed technology to map and access drinking fountains and filling stations.
+Evelyn Wendel founded WeTap in 2008 to improve appreciation, access and use of public drinking fountains as a means to reduce dependence on single use plastic water bottles and improve public health.
+She is a devoted mother of two and discovered the lack of consistently appealing and functioning drinking fountains while bringing her kids to parks around the City of LA and elsewhere.
+Since WeTap was introduced in 2009 at Maria Shriver’s Women’s Conference in Long Beach, CA, she developed technology to map and access drinking fountains and filling stations.
 WeTap continues to grow to include a large group of supporters and partners.
-Prior to devoting her energy to WeTap, Evelyn worked at Paramount Pictures for close to 10 years and produced the historically important documentary “The Spirit in Architecture: John Lautner.”
-A lifelong resident of Los Angeles, Evelyn attended Fairfax High School and graduated from UCLA.
+WeTap initiated the launch of Tap Water Day in 2015 with the CA State Resource Control Board, AWWA, LADWP and Mayor Eric Garcetti who declared “clean drinking water is a basic human right.”
+Prior to devoting her energy to WeTap, Evelyn worked at Paramount Pictures for close to 10 years and produced the historical and culturally significant documentary “The Spirit in Architecture: John Lautner” that has screened in museums and universities around the globe.
+A lifelong resident of Los Angeles, Evelyn attended Fairfax High School, graduated from UCLA and has been a yoga practitioner for 3 decades.
 Evelyn@WeTap.org

 Lisa Kaas Boyle, Esq., serves as Executive Director of WeTap.
 Lisa is a Vanderbilt double major in English and Fine Arts and graduated cum laude from Tulane Law School.
 Lisa is the co-author of California State legislation to ban plastic microbeads from consumer personal care products which law served as the model for national legislation signed by President Obama in 2015.
 Lisa worked with her alma mater Tulane Law School to produce the first law journal dedicated to the issue of plastic pollution and wrote the forward to the journal.
 Lisa was part of the Natural Resources Defense Council (NRDC) team traveling to The Rio Earth Summit in 2012 where she spoke on the health impacts of plastic pollution.
 Lisa is a co-founder ofPlastic Pollution Coalition and gave a TEDx talk on global legal policy solutions to plastic pollution.
 Lisa began her legal career as a prosecutor in the Los Angeles District Attorney’s Office where she served for 7 years.
 Lisa also served as Legal Policy Director for ocean protection nonprofit Heal the Bay and has served on the boards of many nonprofit organizations including 5 Gyres Institute.
 A recognized expert in legal policy to stop plastic pollution, Lisa has produced panels and spoken before audiences around the globe including at The Centers for Disease Control and Prevention (CDC) and The United Nations.
 Lisa is a featured expert in the award winning documentary Plastic Paradise: The Great Pacific Garbage Patch.